 - Death Is a Slap on the Wrist: Running out of health in the Material Realm simply causes Raziel to shift to the Spectral Realm, where he can consume lost souls or Sluaugh to regain his strength.
 Once he's back to full health, Raziel can return to the Material Realm through the nearest portal, usually not too far from where he left off.
 Running out of health in the Spectral Realm knocks Raziel all the way back to the Elder God's chamber, but as long as the player has kept up with activating the teleporters in each new area, the only penalty is a bit of lost time spent backtracking.

-- Desecrating the Dead: Kain broke into the Tomb of the Sarafan, from which he rose his six lieutenants as vampires from the bodies within.
-He also took the time to deface the headstone meant for the missing Malek; prominent claw marks mar it.
+- Desecrating the Dead: Kain broke into the Tomb of the Sarafan, raising his six lieutenants from the corpses within.
+He also took the time to deface the headstone meant for the missing Malek; prominent claw marks mark it.

 - Dual-World Gameplay: The game is an excellent example of this with a spectral realm/material realm duality and blocked paths gameplay.
 On top of that, time spent in the material realm was limited by continuous draining of health (until you get the Soul Reaver).

 - End of an Age: Subverted, in that Kain's empire is a Golden Age from a vampire's perspective.
-Kain later invokes this word for word in Soul Reaver when his empire has collapsed.
+Kain later invokes this word for word when describing how his empire has collapsed.